Ying-Lab/TumorViTrap/README.md

 python predict_mouse.py
 ```
 # Contributing
-Contributions to TumorViTrap are welcome!
+Contributions to ViTrace are welcome!
 Please refer to the contributing guidelines for more information on how to submit issues, fork the repository, and create pull requests.

 # License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Acknowledgments
-We would like to thank all contributors and users of TumorViTrap for their support and feedback.
+We would like to thank all contributors and users of ViTrace for their support and feedback.